loighic/loighic.github.io/_pages/macro/pt2/GDP_2.md

 <strong>Figure 2</strong>&nbsp;&nbsp;The components of GDP stacked, 1947 to the present.</div></div>

+<p align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/kn-bHfBVG9s?si=DSsf-XkhiJU3CSI7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></p>

 ##### Tracking real GDP over time

 Figure 3 shows the U.S.'s real GDP since 1947.
 Although the trend over this period has been increasing GDP, as you can see, short-term declines have regularly interrupted this trend.
 A significant decline in real GDP is a **recession**, and an especially lengthy and deep recession is a **depression**.
-In figure the figure, recessions are represented by the gray shaded areas.
+In figure 3, recessions are represented by the gray shaded areas.

 The [National Bureau of Economic Research](https://www.nber.org/research/business-cycle-dating) (NBER) makes the official determination of when recessions are occurring (or often, after the fact, when they have occurred).
 When making a judgement about whether the U.S. is in a recession, the NBER considers a number of factors including changes in real GDP, unemployment, and real incomes.
 But the unofficial definition of *recession* that you will often see in the news is "a decline in real GDP over two or more consecutive quarters."